gortonator/bsds-6650/labs/lab-1.md

   - Under no circumstances open any port to everywhere.
 You will get hacked and lose your account.

 * ssh into your instance, [These instructions](https://www.linuxsysadmins.com/how-to-connect-to-amazon-ec2-remotely-using-ssh/) should work.
+Alternatively, check the official AWS Website [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html).
 Basically the command looks like below: